-The Philadelphia Phillies and the San Diego Padres meet in game two of their three game set from Petco Park in MLB action on Saturday.
+The Philadelphia Phillies and the San Diego Padres meet in game one of their three game set from Petco Park in MLB action on Friday.

-Philadelphia is 9-1 in Nola’s last 10 starts against a team with a losing record and 6-2 in their last 8 games overall while the under is 7-0 in their last 7 road games.
-San Diego is 1-11 in their last 12 home games against a right-handed starter and 5-16 in their last 21 home games while the over is 13-3 in their last 16 games against a team with a winning record.
+Philadelphia is 7-3 in Eflin’s last 10 starts and 6-2 in their last 8 games overall while the under is 7-0 in their last 7 road games.
+San Diego is 1-11 in their last 12 home games against a right-handed starter and 5-16 in their last 21 home games while the over is 4-1 in their last 5 games overall.
 Philadelphia is 42-20 in the last 62 meetings between these two teams and 36-17 in the last 53 meetings between these two teams in San Diego.

 Not only are we getting the better team with a low line, but we are getting a good price to fade a Padres team that still isn’t a good team, despite winning three of their last four games, and is throwing a pitcher making his major league debut in this one.
 Eflin has allowed three runs or more in each of his last four starts, but is still the better pitcher here with the better offense behind him.
 Give me the Phillies to draw first blood on Friday.